phalcon/documentation/docs/api/phalcon_filter.md

 /**
  * @var string|null
  */
-protected template = File :field can not have the minimum size of :size;
+protected $template = File :field can not have the minimum size of :size;

 ```